+No previous rafting experience is necessary to fully embrace this extraordinary expedition, which combines envious environments and exciting activities with an emphasis on developing leadership, community and personal strength.
 On the river, learn both the basics and the fine points of managing a paddle raft through some of the best whitewater in the West, as well as camping underneath the pristine night skies of Southern Utah.

-|CUKR-821||4.15.18 - 4.21.18||7||50 and up||$1,650||ENROLL|
+|CUKR-821||4.15.18 - 4.21.18||7||45 and up||$1,995||ENROLL|

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

-Each day on the river is spent learning to recognize and navigate various obstacles and hazards in the river, and how to anticipate the forces of the current from far enough upstream.
+Making up more than half of this 7-day course, each day on the river is spent learning to recognize and navigate various obstacles and hazards in the river and how to anticipate the forces of the current from far enough upstream.
 Participants will work to become a team, coordinating spacing and paddle strokes.
 They will have an opportunity to be the captain of their raft and practice new skills as they maneuver through adrenaline-filled rapids and flat-water sections.

-In places, the canyon rims rise thousands of feet above, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
+In places, the canyon rims rise thousands of feet above the river, enclosing participants in a remote world of rushing water, delicate ecosystems and unbelievable beauty.
 Most courses get the opportunity to take day hikes away from the river and up to the canyon rim.
-These hikes provide amazing views, a change of pace and often the chance to see Native American ruins, petroglyphs, pictographs and strange but beautiful geological formations.
+These hikes provide stunning views, a change of pace and often the chance to see Native American ruins, petroglyphs, pictographs and strange but remarkable geological formations.

 Depending on permits and river conditions, this course will take place in one of the following regions:

-Desolation/Gray Canyon on the Green River, Utah
+Desolation/Gray/Labyrinth Canyon on the Green River, Utah

 Yampa River – Colorado and Utah